When you book this trip you are guaranteed to save up to 5% compared to booking the two tours separately.

 - Combined visit to Montserrat and tour of Barcelona's Modernist attractions

 - Enjoy spectacular views from Montserrat mountain while enjoying 5.5 hours of free time

-- Transportation by deluxe air-conditioned coach
+- Relax with transport by deluxe air-conditioned coach

-Recent Photos of this Tour
+Recent Photos of This Tour

 After driving through picturesque little villages you will arrive at the craggy mountain of Montserrat and the Royal Basilica.
 Montserrat has been one of Spain's most important pilgrimage sites for hundreds of years, due to the famous 12th-century Romanesque carving of the Virgen Moroneta, the Black Virgin.
-At 1pm on weekdays there is the opportunity to hear one of Europe's oldest children's choirs, La Escolania de Montserrat.
-On your way back to Barcelona you will make a stop at the harbor, before continuing to the terminal to commence the Artistic Barcelona City Tour.